 Reasons to Avoid Prius Battery Repairs

-Earlier, we discussed how some people try to prolong the replacement with a Prius battery repair.
+Earlier, I discussed how some people try to prolong the replacement with a Prius battery repair.
 However, there are some reasons why you should avoid these practices.

 - Temporary: These hybrid battery repairs are only temporary.
 You aren’t going to dramatically extend the life of the battery.
 Even after the labor and cost of the repair, you will still need to have a replacement done anyway, thereby costing you more money in the long run.